New Stages? Postsocialisms, Postliberalisms, and Performances

 March 2–3, 2018

 The Soyuz Research Network connects cultural studies scholars and ethnographers researching postsocialism, understood as a theoretically generative problem space describing social life in regions of the world including East-Central Europe and the Former Soviet Union, Asia, Africa, Latin American, and the Caribbean.
 Our goal is to foster collegial conversations about postsocialisms among generations of researchers in anthropology and cultural studies broadly conceived, with a special eye to building connections across traditional area studies boundaries.
-We welcome submissions from scholars of all career stages, including graduate students and colleagues in professions outside the academy.

 The 2018 Soyuz Symposium theme “New Stages?” seeks to trace the myriad intersections of performance studies, cultural studies, and ethnography as they relate to political imaginaries.
 We encourage presenters to consider the varied ways that performance circulates as an interpretive lens for political and social life, as an expressive genre for cultural forms, and as a mode for conducting and sharing ethnographic research.
 How might postsocialisms beget particular kinds of embodied practice, social action, and/or expressive culture?
 How might performance, as an embodied event, carry forth ways of knowing about postsocialisms that are otherwise overlooked or unexamined?
 How are the boundaries around what counts as “performance” drawn in different contexts?
 How might performance, the performative, or performance ethnography challenge, invigorate, or enliven explorations of postsocialisms and politics, including on a global scale?